devkennyy/rungeon/readme.md

 ## 📙 About

 Rungeon features a series of puzzles in the form of rooms, in which the user relies on their wits to 'escape'.

 <!--
 - List noteworthy features.
 - State what problem it solves/the aim.
 - Note its development status.
+- Configurability
 -->

 ## 💛 Support